-That’s a big part of the reason why SaaS is so popular with bootstrappers (with productized services and membership sites also on the rise.)
+That’s a big part of the reason why SaaS is so popular with bootstrappers.

-But the other side of the SaaS coin is that there’s along onramp to any kind of substantial revenue, which is why I recommend you complete steps 1 and 2 before moving to recurring revenue.
+But the other side of the SaaS coin is that there’s along ramp to any kind of substantial revenue, which is why I recommend you complete steps 1 and 2 before moving to this step.